 Schizotypal Personality Questionnaire (SPQ) Test

 Understand schizotypal-like patterns in thinking, perception, and social comfort in about 14 minutes.
-A brief 74-item screen that supports clinical and research decisions with fast, actionable insight.
+This schizotypal personality disorder test with 74 items provides fast, actionable insight to support clinical and research decisions.

 Start Online Test